The L.M. Montgomery Literary Society

 A Selected Overview of Montgomery Biography: What to Read

-About Her Books - Magic Island, The Fragrance of Sweet-Grass;
+About Her Novels Magic Island, The Fragrance of Sweet-Grass

 The "evolution" of the L.M.
 Montgomery biography begins with her own autobiography, or more correctly called, "The Story of My Career," printed in Everywoman's World (June - November), in 1917.
 Later published as The Alpine Path, it concluded when Montgomery returned to Canada from her honeymoon (1911).